Blasian Woman Gives Epic Clapback After Someone Calls Her ‘Exotic’

 By Ryan General

 Exotic, an adjective better suited for non-native objects such as fruit, plant or animals, has often been used to describe a person of color’s beauty.
-It also happens to be a word many Asians, a massive chunk being women, are told describes them when people “compliment” them.

 Because it implies that there is only one “normal” standard of beauty, calling someone’s looks exotic is, in effect, a form of microaggression, if not, even borderline racism.